lira-dao/whitepaper/docs/019-Roadmap.md

 ### Q2 2024:

 1. **LIRA DEX Deployment (Arbitrum)**: The launch of the LIRA Decentralized Exchange (DEX) on Arbitrum empowers users with a secure and user-friendly platform for seamless token trading within the LIRA ecosystem.
-2. **TB and LTB Series Token Introduction (Arbitrum)**: The introduction of the Treasury Bond (TB) token and the LTB Series tokens on Arbitrum expands the LIRA ecosystem's utility and functionality.
+2. **TB Series Token Introduction (Arbitrum)**: The introduction of the Treasury Bond (TB) token on Arbitrum expands the LIRA ecosystem's utility and functionality.
-3. **TB and LTB Staking and Farming implementation on LIRA DEX**
+3. **TB Staking and Farming implementation on LIRA DEX**
+4. **Multi-level Referral System**

 ### Q3 2024:

-1. **LIRA DEX Deployment (BSC Chain)**: Expanding the reach of the LIRA DEX, this deployment integrates it with the Binance Smart Chain (BSC) network, fostering wider user adoption.
+1. **Hidden Milestone**: We will disclose information about this milestone at the end of Q2 2024.
+2. **Satoshi LIRA sacrifice reward distribution**
+3. **LTB Series Token Introduction (Arbitrum)**:  The introduction of the LIRA Treasury Bond (TB) tokens on Arbitrum expands the LIRA ecosystem's utility and functionality.
+4. **LTB Staking and Farming implementation on LIRA DEX**
-2. **DAO Governance System Implementation**: A cornerstone of the LIRA ecosystem's decentralized nature, the DAO governance system is implemented, empowering community members to actively participate in shaping the LIRA ecosystem's future.
+5. **DAO Governance System Implementation**: A cornerstone of the LIRA ecosystem's decentralized nature, the DAO governance system is implemented, empowering community members to actively participate in shaping the LIRA ecosystem's future.